RosanaCeline/Boamente-Teclado/README.md

 ## Modifications by
 * RosanaCeline – All modifications listed in this document were made or revised by me.
 * [laisdeveloper](https://github.com/laisdeveloper) – Contributed to the improvements of the project, with some code and functionality changes.
+* [marceloiavenissi](https://github.com/marceloiavenissi) - Created the first version of the Boamente keyboard.

 ---